 1402 E Superior St, Duluth, MN, 55805-2430

 Distance: 1011 Miles

-* The Center has a 16-bed residential treatment unit for men and women ages 18 and older.
-It is a highly structured, medically supervised treatment program for clients who have biomedical or mental health issues, an inability to abstain during outpatient treatment, or who lack a safe living environment.
-This program has a variable length of stay, up to 30 days.
+Residential treatment requires a stay at a facility.
+The Center for Drug and Alcohol Treatment has a 16-bed residential treatment unit for men and women, ages 18 and older.
+Their program is highly structured and medically supervised.
+It is set up for those who are dealing with biomedical or mental health issues; people who are unable to abstain during outpatient treatment, or those who lack a safe living environment.

 - Medicaid (Medical Assistance)

 Licenses, Registrations, or Certifications